Learning Speed Adaptation for Flight in Clutter: Conclusion

 \section{Conclusion}

-We proposed a hierarchical learning and planning framework for agility adaptive flight in cluttered environments.
+We propose a hierarchical learning and planning framework for aggressiveness-adaptive flight in cluttered environments.
 On the one hand, the hierarchical framework allows the system to obtain a strong overall performance thanks to the existing powerful model-based trajectory planner.
-On the other hand, by doing so, we complement the 'missing jigsaw puzzle' in traditional trajectory planners, thus unlocking the potential of the algorithmic system while freeing humans from hand-tuning labor.
-We see this as a necessary step towards a self-closing loop for autonomous flight vehicles. \newlength{\bibitemsep} \newlength{\bibparskip} \oldthebibliography\thebibliography \thebibliography[1]{ \oldthebibliography{#1} }
+On the other hand, by doing so, we complement the 'missing jigsaw puzzle' in traditional trajectory planners, thus unlocking the potential of the system while freeing humans from hand-tuning labor.

+The main limitation of the current system is that the spatial distribution of the vehicle is determined by the trajectory planner itself, and thus in some adversarial environments the sub-optimality of the design (e.g., choice of topology) in the planner backbone may largely limit the allowed aggressiveness in the environment.
+To achieve versatile aggressive flight in any environment, one solution is to give greater dominance to the learned policy while still taking advantage of safety guarantees and generalizability rendered by the traditional planner.
+However, when the search space is expanded, learning can take place less efficiently especially when embedded in a model-based planner where the depth rendering and simulating the system are both time-consuming.
+Moreover, the specialized reward scheme used in this work may not be generalized when considering a different auxiliary action space.
+Therefore, both scalable training environment and a unified method for effective learning are highly desired.